EddieTheEd/Obsidian-Vault/001_Notes/Econ Class 1.md

 - Mining
 - Retail industry
 - Fast food industry
+- Airlines
+- Groceries
 - Stock market? (specific goods related)

 •How is this manifesting in society?
 - Builders have gone bankrupt because high labour costs, cost of materials, transport costs
+- There's less patrons in the airports, bags are being lost
+	- Cancelled flights, prices are increasing
+-

 •Why did the supply chains function so well pre covid and what is the problem during Covid?
 - Production efficiency, as it was running smoothly before the pandemic